Revelations (Buffy the Vampire Slayer): Reception

+Vox ranked it at #75 of all 144 episodes on their "Every Episode Ranked From Worst to Best" list, writing, "Everyone cares about each other, everyone's extremely upset, and everyone's a little bit right.
+It's a lovely, graceful exploration of character dynamics in a way only Buffy can quite pull off.
+Plus, this episode features the first Faith/Buffy fight, and that's always a great well to draw from."

 Valerie Frankel described the episode's villain, Gwendolyn Post, as "arguably the most powerful woman of the show".
 She said that while Post appears to be the strong female mentor that Buffy and Faith otherwise lack, it is significant that "innocent Willow", who represents Buffy's sensitive side, is threatened by her.
 Noel Murray of The A.V.
 Club said the final battle was predictable, but praised the scene where Post puts on the glove and has her arm severed by Buffy.